translate/l10n-guide/docs/guide/glossary.rst

 UTF-8
   A method of encoding Unicode using 8 bits.
 Other methods include UTF-7, UTF-16 and UTF-32.
-UTF-8 is the most dominant method of encoding Unicode characers, but UTF-16 is becoming more common.
+UTF-8 is the most dominant method of encoding Unicode characters, but UTF-16 is becoming more common.

 XLIFF
   A new file format for representing translation data.
-It provides much more usefull features then any current format and you will see this become more widely adopted in future.
+It provides much more useful features then any current format and you will see this become more widely adopted in future.

 xgettext